 When Dr Arthur Tjandra popularized syringe liposuction back in the mid-2000s – after having learned it from Professor Fong Poh Him and Dr Pierre Fournier, the fathers of modern liposuction – touting it as the oldest method of performing liposuction, but the safest; many plastic surgeons around the region started telling their patients that they too, were doing traditional liposuction.
 Many prospective patients mistakenly thought traditional liposuction meant syringe liposuction.
 While the definition of syringe liposuction is very clear, which is liposuction surgery performed with a syringe, the term traditional liposuction is very vague.
 What does traditional denote?
 Does it mean old?
 How old is old?
 When is the cut-off point for old and new?
 Is traditional liposuction the same as syringe liposuction?
 Dr Arthur Tjandra eventually learned from patients who have gone for consultation with other surgeons or had surgeries performed by surgeons who offered traditional liposuction, that what they really meant with traditional liposuction was power-assisted liposuction, using a vacuum-cleaner-like machine.
 Both syringe liposuction and power-assisted liposuction are also called suction-assisted liposuction, which means the fat is removed through suctioning power.
 However, suctioning using a syringe is completely different from using a machine.
 We have explained in great detail what the advantages and disadvantages of syringe liposuction are, in another post: What Method of Liposuction Does Dr Arthur Tjandra Practice?
 Just because syringe liposuction and power-assisted liposuction are both considered suction-assisted liposuction, they are not the same!
-A lot of damages and complications could occur in power-assisted liposuction compared to syringe liposuction, because power-assisted liposuction uses much greater power generated by a machine, while syringe liposuction uses a small vacuum pressure generated by the hands in a syringe.
+A lot of damages and complications could occur in power-assisted liposuction compared to syringe liposuction, because power-assisted liposuction uses much greater power generated by a machine, while syringe liposuction uses a small vacuum pressure generated by the hands, through a syringe.
 As fat is being aspirated into the syringe, the suction power gradually decreases, and is eventually lost.
 Suction power generated through power-assisted liposuction devices remains constant.
 Therefore, there is a much higher risk of over-aspirating, creating dents, with power-assisted liposuction.

 Syringe liposuction can be called suction-assisted liposuction (SAL).
 Modern liposuction devices are often referred to as power-assisted liposuction (PAL) as a group.
 However, SAL is quite vague, because it is also possible and not wrong to tell a patient a powered vacuum suction device as an SAL, because it does use suction.
 The difference is that the suction power is generated by machine, while the suction power in syringe liposuction is generated by hand/fingers.
 To avoid confusion, it is best to ask very specifically whether a liposuction is performed with a syringe or a mechanical powered device.